 Are there reputable brands that produce mid-cut hiking boots?

 Mid-cut hiking boots are available in many different sizes, styles, and colors.
-They are very popular that most, if not all, outdoor shoe manufacturers carry them in their line.
+They are very popular that most, if not all, outdoor boot manufacturers carry them in their line.
 If hikers have a go-to brand for buying outdoor gear, they will surely find a couple of these boots in their offering.
+Popular ones include American brands Merrell and Timberland and French equipment company Salomon.

 Are mid-top hiking boots expensive?